ehmatthes/pcc/chapter_15/README.md

 Installing matplotlib
 ---

 There are many different ways to install matplotlib to your system.
 In this section, I'll recommend one method for each operating system.
+If you'd like to see the kinds of visualizations you can make with matplotlib, see the official matplotlib [sample gallery](http://matplotlib.org/gallery.html).
+When you click a visualization in the gallery, you can see the code used to generate the plot.

 Checking if matplotlib is already installed
 ---